 5) Compare Weights

-Using a balance scale (or any scale that is able to measure small changes in weight—i.e. your bathroom scale will not work), weigh two pieces of jewelry—the piece in question as well as a similarly sized piece that you’re sure is real gold.
+Using a balance scale (or any scale that is able to measure small changes in weight—i.e. your bathroom scale will not work), weigh two pieces of gold jewelry.
+Compare the piece in question to a similarly sized piece that you’re sure is real gold.

 Since gold is much heavier than almost all other metals, you’ll be able to tell if your item is real if it weighs about the same amount as the authentic piece you’re comparing it to.